-Tips for Low Carb Parmesan Tater Tots
+Tips for Keto Tater Tots

-- I put the cauliflower in the processor and pulsed until it looked like crumbs.
-Next, I put the cauliflower in a colander and pressed with paper towel to get out as much of the moisture as I could.
-After the rest of the ingredients were mixed in I let it sit for about half an hour to blend flavors and to absorb any excess liquid.
+- I put the cauliflower in the food processor and pulsed until it looked like bread crumbs.
+Next, I put the cauliflower in a colander and pressed it with paper towels to get out as much of the moisture as I could.
+After the rest of the ingredients were mixed in, I let it sit for about half an hour to blend the flavors and to absorb any excess liquid.